szczyglis-dev/py-gpt/README.md

 - SimpleVectorStore
 ```

-You can configure selected vector store by providing config options like `api_key`, etc. in `Settings -> LlamaIndex` window.
+You can configure selected vector store by providing config options like `api_key`, etc. in `Settings -> Indexes / RAG -> Vector Store`.
 See the section: `Configuration / Vector stores` for configuration reference.

 **Configuring data loaders**